BaratiLab/MeltpoolNet/README.md

 Our paper can be found here.

 # Citation
-If you use our data please cite:
+If you use our data and notebook please cite:

 # Authors
 Parand Akbari, Francis Ogoke, Ning-Yu Kao, Kazem Meidani, Chun-Yu Yeh, William Lee, Amir Barati Farimani